Dartmoor pony: Breed history

-Dartmoor Ponies today
+Dartmoor ponies today

-Dartmoor Ponies are native to Britain, but are also seen in other parts of the world, including the USA, Continental Europe, New Zealand, and Australia.
+Dartmoor ponies are native to Britain, but are also seen in other parts of the world, including the US, Continental Europe, New Zealand, and Australia.
 They are often used as foundation breeding stock for the Riding Pony.
-The breed is a good size and temperament for a children’s mount, but it can carry an adult.
+The breed is a good size and temperament for a children's mount, but it can carry an adult.
 They are mainly used for hunting, trail riding, showing, jumping, dressage, and driving, as well as everyday riding.

 All ponies that are free-roaming on Dartmoor are owned and protected by Dartmoor Commoners.
-Visitors feeding the ponies is illegal.
+A byelaw forbids people from feeding the ponies.